-In the Chinese city of Guangzhou, hotels are quickly overwhelmed as local residents and international travelers must go through a mandatory quarantine period from the coronavirus and its highly transmissible Delta variant.
-It's a trend that's starting to pick up a bit across Asia, bringing to mind nightmare scenes from a year and a half ago.
+In the Chinese city of Guangzhou, hotels are quickly overwhelmed as local residents and international travelers have to go through a mandatory quarantine period from the coronavirus and its highly transmissible Delta variant.
+It's a trend that's starting to pick up a bit across Asia, bringing to mind nightmarish scenes from a year and a half ago.

 The gateway to China